-Chinese Festivals -- Celebration, Custom and Food
+Chinese Festivals — Celebration, Custom, and Food

-Chinese New Year -- Spring Festival
+Chinese New Year the Spring Festival

-However, in ancient Chinese culture, the beginning of a year was once on the Winter Solstice in December.
+However, in ancient Chinese culture, the beginning of a year was once the Winter Solstice in December.

-Preparations for the Spring Festival
+Preparations Activities for the Chinese New Year

 Shang Yuan the Lantern Festival